Shell Mounds in Florida: Portals to the Past

 Generations ago, Native Americans built shell mounds in Florida.
 Here's where you can see them today.

 These curious Native American sites are scattered around Florida.
 Generations ago these shell mounds in Florida were looted for road building; today the cherished relics are understood to be more than just slag heaps of mastodon teeth and bone.
-Some are pyramid shaped and many were ceremonial.
-While most of the stories and rituals have been lost to time there is enough left to allow us to literally step back 1000 years.
+Some are pyramid-shaped and many were ceremonial.
+While most of the stories and rituals have been lost to time there is enough left to allow us to step back 1,000 years.

 Indian Temple Mound Museum